 - 12-48 hours (Stage 2) – withdrawal symptoms escalate and the individual may start having auditory, visual or tactile hallucinations.
 They may have increased heart rate and blood pressure, rapid breathing, mild hyperthermia, confusion, and seizures.

 48-72 hours (Stage 3) – at this stage, the withdrawal symptoms become even more intense.
 The individual experiences fever, sweating, high blood pressure, confusion, and a rapid heart rate.
 Delirium tremens with auditory hallucinations occur in several people at this stage and could be fatal to some.

 Due to the severity of some of the withdrawal symptoms individuals experience, we recommend that those who wish to quit alcohol do so under medical supervision.
 That way, there will be medical personnel at hand to help manage and mitigate the symptoms.

 Here at Evolve Indy, we take our clients’ health seriously and recommend medically assisted detox for all clients battling alcohol addiction before admitting them to one of our addiction treatment programs.
 Medically assisted detox allows your body to safely get rid of toxins, allowing you to concentrate on the next stage of your treatment.
-This next stage involves admission to either residential treatment, a partial hospitalization program, or intensive outpatient.
+This next stage involves admission to either residential treatment, a partial hospitalization program, or an intensive outpatient.
 Once you successfully complete either of those, you can safely transition to an outpatient program or our aftercare program.

 Detoxing from alcohol may lead to a host of unpleasant withdrawal symptoms.
-If you are planning to stop drinking, don’t do it by yourself.
-Seek the services of qualified medical personnel to improve chances of success.
+If you are planning to stop drinking, don’t do it yourself.
+Seek the services of qualified medical personnel to improve your chances of success.
 You can also reach out to Evolve Indy and we’ll be glad to help.